 18.104.22.168.
 The president successfully navigates relationships with legislators, the Governor’s office, other state and federal agencies, and with other public officials on matters affecting the institution.
 The president shows strong understanding of the political environment’s impact on the institution and is able to properly adjust strategies in the face of those realities.

 126.96.36.199.
 The president has presented a strategic plan and vision for the Trustees to review and approve.
-The president regularly updates the Trustees and Regents about the institution’s progress towards its strategic goals and seeks counsel or assistance when issues arise that may prevent the institution from reaching a goal.
+The president regularly updates the Trustees and Board members about the institution’s progress towards its strategic goals and seeks counsel or assistance when issues arise that may prevent the institution from reaching a goal.

 5.4.8.
 Student Engagement